 Amsterdam school: ugly, expensive and useless

-Critics pointed out the many unpractical parts of the design, the huge costs of construction and the allround outrageousness of the style.
+Critics pointed out the many unpractical parts of the designs, the huge construction costs and the allround outrageousness of the style.
 Until the 1980s the style was considered ugly and useless.
-Fortunately, the Amsterdam School style has become popular again.

 Where to see Amsterdam School architecture